 ZTNA for Banking

 While many are familiar with the advantages and challenges of VPN for remote user access, many are less familiar with Zero Trust network access (ZTNA).
-For those who don’t know, ZTNA is the next-generation VPN solution designed for high security and compliance organizations that require high productivity from remote staff.
-Because of its security and
+For those who don’t know, ZTNA is the next-generation VPN solution for high-security and compliance organizations that require high productivity from remote staff.
+Because of its security and compliance focus,

 Zero Trust Puts On Its CAEP